-Campaign finance data8 shows that campaign donors are overrepresented in areas of the City that are disproportionately wealthy and white and non-representative of the racial and socioeconomic diversity of Oakland residents overall.
+Campaign finance data8 shows that campaign donors are overrepresented in areas of the City that are disproportionately wealthy and white and non-representative of the racial and socioeconomic diversity of Oakland residents overall.9

 Over half of contributions from Oakland residents (52 percent) come from neighborhoods in just four zip codes (94611, 94610, 94618, and 94612).
 Over 80 percent of Oaklanders live in zip codes that are ethnically and racially diverse.
 However, campaign data from Oakland's 2014, 2016, and 2018 election cycles shows that 42 percent of contributions made to Oakland candidates came from the three Oakland zip codes that are comprised of residents with the highest median household income in the City.
-Additionally, the data shows that these same zip codes contain over a 50 percent white population.10
+Additionally, the data shows that these same zip codes contain over a 50 percent white population.
+In

 8 The Oakland campaign finance data used for this report comes from the City of Oakland Public Ethics Commission Public Portal for Campaign Finance and Lobbyist Disclosure, data from most recent filings for the years 2013 - 2019, last accessed 5/21/19.
 Oakland campaign committees submit campaign finance data according to the deadlines and reporting requirements of the California Political Reform Act.
-9 For the purposes of this report, diverse zip codes are defined as 50 percent or more residents identifying as people of color.
-Source: U.S. Census Bureau; American Community Survey, 2017 American Community Survey 5-Year Estimates, http://factfinder.census.gov; Last accessed 5/31/2019.